Jaguars spoil final Oakland game with 20-16 win over Raiders

 INJURIES

-Jaguars: DE Josh Allen (shoulder) left the game briefly with a shoulder injury.
+Jaguars: DE Josh Allen (shoulder) left the game with a shoulder injury.

 Raiders: RB Josh Jacobs played despite being limited by a shoulder injury.